-Cooking has always been a crazy passion of mine – whether I was tuning into a cooking show before an afternoon surf session or hunting down another recipe book at the library.
+Cooking has always been a crazy passion of mine – whether I was turning into a cooking show before an afternoon surf session or hunting down another recipe book at the library.

 One of the most important key factors I work on with 1:1 clients is helping them become more accountable for preparing their own meals at home.
 It’s is like pouring the concrete base down before anything else can be built upon, in the way of improving your overall health.